sdvgeek2/ImageTextractor/README.md

 # ImageTextractor

-with this tool you can copy text from any image to your clipboard.
+With this tool you can copy text from any image to your clipboard.